 Filleting bass requires a slightly different technique than other fish due to their thick rib bones.
 Start by placing the fish on a clean cutting board with the belly facing you.
 Make your first cut behind the pectoral fin, angling toward the head until you hit the backbone.

 Turn the blade parallel to the cutting board and slice along the backbone toward the tail.
-Don't cut too deep – you only need to go as far as the rib bones attach.
+Do not cut too deep – you only need to go as far as the rib bones attach.
 Once you reach the end of the ribs, push the knife completely through and continue to the tail.

 - Cut behind pectoral fin down to backbone